Business Administration & Management at Marymount University

 - Master’s Degree in Business Administration

-The following table and chart show the race/ethnicity for students who recently graduated from University of Baltimore with a master's in business administration.
+The following table and chart show the race/ethnicity for students who recently graduated from Marymount University with a bachelor's in business administration.

 |Race/Ethnicity||Number of Students|